jeremylecler/traveler-loft-orbital/WORK_SUMMARY.md

 In the continent and country pages, the API is based on the slug :code to get the right information.

 <h3>Store:</h3>
-The store is little used in this version.
+The store is barely used in this version.
 I store information about the position of the cursor and the scroll in the page.
 This information is used to run different custom libraries allowing different effects (scrollParallax, mouseParallax, etc.)

 <h3>Loader:</h3>
 The loader uses the Preloader.js library, allowing to preload the various assets of the site (images).
 It also listens to the initialization of the map which is done in the background.
 Once the images are loaded and the map ready, the site is accessible.

 <h3>Home:</h3>
 The home swiper uses the Swiper.js library.
-I used to work with her.
+I'm used to working with it.
 It is efficient, easy to use and compatible with all browsers and touchscreen.
 The background cover image uses a custom library to create a parallax effect to the movement of the mouse or the angle of the smartphone.

 <h3>Continent sheet:</h3>